EyasuTeshome/shifttracker/interview-prep/make-final-changes-to-your-linkedin-based-on-feedback.md

 ### **Submission instructions**

 - Carefully review **all feedback** given to you by your project reviewer, including both written feedback and verbal feedback they may have given over video platforms like Loom.
 - Implement **each piece of feedback**, ensuring that you have not accidentally skipped over anything.
 If you skip over a piece of feedback on purpose, include an explanation in the submissions form below.
+You can find written feedback for each project on your dashboard under the **Action—>View Reviews** button.
 - Copy/paste the text of your LinkedIn into a Google Document and then run the text through a spellcheck and grammar check tool before you submit it, even if you did so previously; it is very common to accidentally introduce new errors when making changes to a piece of text.

 ### Submit your project